 To do it, the “Orange” model uses the concept of business capability by the Open Group.
 Four dimensions constitute a business capability: business process, roles, data (outcomes), and tools.
 This approach is pragmatic, as it allows to design and implement each of the data management capabilities into practice.

 The third word of the definition of maturity is “measurement”.
-Detailed description of each of the five data management capabilities along four dimensions makes the data management capability measurable.
-The example of a detailed description of is presented in in Figure 3.
+A detailed description of each of the five data management capabilities along four dimensions makes the data management capability measurable.
+The example of a detailed description is presented in Figure 3.

 We have discussed the definition of maturity.
 Let’s talk about why we actually need to perform such an assessment.

-Why do companies need to perform maturity assessment?
+Why do companies need to perform a maturity assessment?

-The advantages of using a maturity assessment for data management function seem quite obvious.
+The advantages of using a maturity assessment for data management functions seem quite obvious.

 Each company manages data in one way or another.
 Some companies have already formalized the data management function.
 Others have not.
-Regardless of this, any company can still measure their data management maturity.
+Regardless of this, any company can still measure its data management maturity.

 There are two key reasons why a company should perform a maturity assessment as shown in Figure 4.